SuperspaceLab/ml-qc-pxrd/README.md

-# Machine Learning for Quasicrystal Diffraction (MLqcdiff)
+# MLqcdiff: Machine Learning for Quasicrystal Diffraction

 Supporting Information for the paper "Deep learning enables rapid identification of a previously unknown quasicrystal solely from multiphase powder diffraction patterns"